 Come back to see what you need to do with just 12 months to go.

-Partner and UK Head of Brexit
+Vice Chair and Head of Brexit

 Partner and Brexit People & Immigration Lead

 Partner and Brexit Supply Chain & Procurement Lead

 Director and Brexit Customs & Indirect Tax Lead

 You may not be familiar with the name but if you have travelled by train, plane, road vehicle or ship, a FutureGauge product will probably have played some part: we manufacture and distribute precision-engineered components for the transportation sector.

 Headquartered in the Midlands and focusing most of our manufacturing there, 65% of our sales come from continental Europe.
 Two-thirds of our suppliers are UK-based with the remainder split between Europe and SE Asia.
 We employ 8,000 people in 18 countries - almost 7,000 of them in the UK - and last year recorded sales of £500 milllion.

 We believe in investing in the communities in which we are located, including building next-generation skills through apprenticeships.
 Twenty five percent of our workforce is made up of EU nationals, employed in both skilled and unskilled positions.